ClickerMonkey/BlasTaBits/Gameplay.md

 Game Modes:
 - Normal
 - Capture the flag
-- Defend a base
+- Defend/Capture a base
-  - The base could be a fixed location OR could move after each defense.
+  - The base could be a fixed location OR could move after each capture.
-  - There could be a "capture" limit on the base (either you get points, it relocates, or you get "possession" which may give you additional points)
+  - After a capture (if applicable)
+    - You may rewarded with points
+    - It may relocate
+    - The game may reset
--
+    - You get "possession"

 With these options you should be able to derive the following game modes:
 - Deathmatch
 - Team Deathmatch
 - Retrieval (Two teams, one defends bases the other needs to capture.
 Once captured, the bases can relocate.
 After X captures or time amount reached, switch sides)
 - Capture the Flag (Take players flag and bring it back to your base.
 If you're killed, the flag must be picked up by the opposing team to be returned (either manually or automatically) or it's teleported back).
--
+- Headquarters (Capture base and kill the other players to gain points.
+Reach a certain number of points to win).
+- Domination (Capture bases and keep them as long as possible)
+- War (Domination & Deathmatch together)
+- Sabotage (Bomb spawned in center of map.
+You must carry it to another persons base and "plant" it to win)
+- Cage Match (1 on 1 deathmatch)
+- Hunter/Prey (Keep "flag" as long as possible)

 ## Weapons

 ### Guns
 - Pistol
-  - A short range weapon with high rate of fire.
+  - A short range weapon with high rate of fire and medium accurracy.
 - Rifle
-  - A long range weapon with medium rate of fire.
+  - A long range weapon with medium rate of fire and medium accurracy.
+- Sniper `future`
+  - A long range weapon with slow rate of fire, high damage, and high accurracy.
+- Machine Gun `future`
+  - An automatic medium range weapon with high rate of fire and low accuracy.
 - Rocket Launcher
-  - Launches a rocket propelled timed & touch sensitive.
+  - Launches a rocket propelled timed & touch sensitive with low rate of fire and high accurracy.
 - Replicator `future`
-  - Copies & Shoots Blocks
+  - Copies & Shoots Blocks with medium rate of fire and high accurracy.

 ### Magic
 - Spawner (wall, pillar, bunker, steps) `future`